aerickt/steno-dictionaries/README.md

  - `U`
  - `EU`

-Instead carry the first stroke far enough so that there is a consonant on the right hand and use other means to complete the word.
+Instead carry the first stroke far enough so that there is a consonant on the right hand and use other means (such as `KWR` linker or suffixes) to complete the word.
  - `KOL/KWREBGT` → collect
- - `KOR/KWREBGT` → correct
  - `EBG/KWRO/TPHO/PHEUBG` → economic
+ - `KOT/O*PB` → cotton

-If the first stroke of an outline is a prefix, there is no need to use the `KWR` starter on the next stroke:
+If the first stroke of an outline is a prefix, there is no need to use the `KWR` linker on the next stroke:
  - `KOE/OR/TKEU/TPHAEUT` → coordinate
  - `PRE/EPLT` → preempt
  - `TK*EU/AOE/HREBG/TREUBG` - dielectric